 For those living in Japan, it is important to factor these very real risks into daily life, as disaster can strike at any time, and the more you are prepared, the better your chance at avoiding injury, damage, or even death.
 This article is a brief introduction to the types of disasters that can occur, what you can and should do to prepare for them, and what you should do in the event that a disaster strikes near you.

-What are the Main Kinds of Natural Disaster that Occur in Japan?
+What Natural Disasters Occur in Japan?

 Earthquakes occur when there is seismic movement along with continental or oceanic tectonic plates under the surface of the earth.
 The Japanese archipelago lies in a region where several of these plates meet, also known as tectonic fault lines.
 This is another reason Japan also has so many natural geothermal hot springs and volcanic activity.